Some of the Best Birding in the World

 - Perfect for beginning or experienced birders

-- 140 species visit the gardens through the year
+- 140 species visit the gardens throughout the year

 - Native and seasonal migrants